How to Get Trustpilot Reviews Fast (Without Fake Ones)

 8. Promote Reviews With Ads

 Paid advertising can be a powerful way to get your Trustpilot profile in front of a wider audience.
-In fact, studies show that including the Trustpilot trust mark in your ads can significantly boost their effectiveness.
+Studies show that including the Trustpilot trust mark in your ads can significantly boost their effectiveness.

-According to a survey, a whopping 91% of consumers chose the ad with the Trustpilot logo in this example:
+According to a survey, 91% of consumers chose the ad with the Trustpilot logo in this example:

 If you use paid ads, here are some tips for creating effective review-focused ads: